Updated: Oct 24, 2022

-Wow!
-I am still totally blown away by what I am about to share with you.
-This body of research about men and the impact their parenting has on children is so incredibly empowering.
+I am still blown away by what I am about to share with you.

-A couple months ago, I was commuting to and from work, listening to an episode of one of my favorite podcasts (Goop – Episode: What Makes a Dad a Dad), and I literally pulled over to the side of the road multiple times to replay the podcast and take notes.
+I was so in awe of what I heard, I literally pulled over to the side of the road multiple times to replay the podcast and take notes.

-After hearing this podcast, I was inspired to dig into the research on fathers myself.
-What I found was so amazing I had to share it with you.
+After hearing this podcast, I was inspired to dig into the research on dads myself.

 #dadbod – Is it a real thing?
-Welllll, kind of.
+Well, kind of.
 But it is not really what you think.

 It is well known (and obvious, duh) that the body of a woman changes in a variety of ways when becoming a mother.